mrrobot-viewsource/github-demo/README.md

 # github-demo
-A demo repo to learn git
+A demo repo to learn git and understand fundamentals of git.